 - ghee which contains any added matter not exclusively derived from milk fat;

 - skimmed milk (fat abstracted) as milk

-In the category ‘Special provisions relating to sale of vegetable oil and fat’ (2.3.15) the amendment proposes to remove the present listed vegetable oils that can be used to make vanaspati.
+In the category ‘Special provisions relating to a sale of vegetable oil and fat’ (2.3.15) the amendment proposes to remove the presently listed vegetable oils that can be used to make vanaspati.
 The previous provision that lists the vegetable oils will be replaced with the following

 “Vanaspati, interesterified vegetable oil or fat, bakery shortening, bakery and industrial Margarine, table Margarine and fat spreads shall be prepared from any of the edible vegetable oils whose standards are specified in the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011 or from any other edible vegetable oil with prior approval of the Food Authority.”